vraj-tvs/AVCAS---Autonomous-Vehicle-Collision-Avoidance-Simulation/README.md

 ## Acknowledgments

 This project was developed as part of research in autonomous vehicle collision avoidance.
-Special thanks to [collaborators, mentors, institutions, etc.].
+Special thanks to [Prof. Pradumn Kumar Pandey](https://scholar.google.co.in/citations?user=7kClcuYAAAAJ&hl=en).

 ---

-For any questions or issues, please create an issue in this repository or contact the project maintainer.
+For any questions or issues, please create an issue in this repository or contact the project maintainer [here](tamakuwala_vs@cs.iitr.ac.in).